Alberton, Ontario

 Alberton is a township in the Rainy River District of Northwestern Ontario, Canada.
 It is made up of the two geographic townships Crozier and Roddick.

+Geography

 The township borders Fort Frances to the east, La Vallee to the west, the unincorporated geographical township of Miscampbell to the north, and the city of International Falls (Minnesota, United States) to the south.